galaxyproject/training-material/topics/cancer-analysis/tutorials/genome-browser/tutorial.md

 # Getting familiar with JBrowse

 Let's start by launching JBrowse and loading our data so that we can get a feel for JBrowe and its interface.
+JBrowse works just like any other tool in Galaxy, you provide your data, configure some settings, en execute.
+The output will be a copy of the JBrowse genome browser with your data loaded.

-> <hands-on-title> Upload data </hands-on-title>
+> <hands-on-title> Build JBrowse </hands-on-title>
 >
 > 1. {% tool [JBrowse genome browser](toolshed.g2.bx.psu.edu/repos/iuc/jbrowse/jbrowse/1.16.11+galaxy1) %} with the following parameters:
 >    - *"Select a reference genome"*: `hg19`